 Questions 4.
-Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your preference: Working dogs should be exempt for the reasons stated above.
+Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your preference: if it has been shown that the traits carry over into the litter, then this should be exempt.
 5. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-6 months.
-6. How could this be enforced?
+3-4 years of age